 BS or MS degree in computer science, engineering, or similar degree

-The position of quality assurance manager makes sure that all requirements are met before the product goes out the door to customers.
-You are responsible for inspecting methods and procedures and identifying problems as they appear as well as catching any other issues.
-Applicants should have great experience in quality control.
-As a QA manager, you have to be reliable and competent while also being a team leader and player.
+The role of a quality assurance manager is to ensure that all requirements are met before the product goes out the door to customers.
+This person will be inspecting methods and procedures and identifying problems as they appear.
+You ideal candidate should have great experience in quality control, but also have the leadership qualities to guide others towards your company goals.

 High technical skills